-Answer: Yes, after January 1, 2018 you have the option of refinancing these liens with a new home equity loan, a reverse mortgage, or a rate/term refinance that complies with the requirements of Texas Constitution, Article XVI, Section 50(f)(2) - but, one year must have expired from the date of the 2nd lien Texas home equity loan.
-If the refinance is done via a new home equity loan, both liens must be paid off.
+Answer: Yes - but, one year must have expired from the date of the 2{nd} lien Texas home equity loan.
+Both liens must be paid off.
 Only one Texas home equity loan at a time is allowed.

 4) Question: If our borrower is obtaining the property thru a divorce decree and the decree provides that the property will be conveyed by owelty deed to our borrower, can I do a Texas home equity loan instead of a rate term refinance?